MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 git clone https://github.com/MartinPankraz/sap-hacker-in-a-day.git
 ```

+> [!TIP]
+> If you are new to GitHub, you can alternatively also download the zip file from the [main page](https://github.com/MartinPankraz/sap-hacker-in-a-day/archive/refs/heads/main.zip) and extract it to your desired location.

-* For convenience scripts, install [PowerShell 7.4+](https://learn.microsoft.com/powershell/scripting/overview).
+* For the provided convenience scripts used in the next section, install [PowerShell 7.4+](https://learn.microsoft.com/powershell/scripting/overview).
 It runs on any OS.

 ### Step 0: Spin up your hosting environment